-The South University, Richmond library is located on the Richmond campus within the main building, and provides convenient access for the students before and after their classes.
-It encompasses approximately 2,300 square feet, most of which is dedicated to the main seating, welcome, and collection areas.
-Over 5,230 volumes and print periodical collections are housed there.
-The main room provides seating and study tables for thirty-three (33) individuals, with four study carrels, nine computer workstations, and a group study room that can be reserved by students in 2-hour blocks.
+The South University, Tampa library is located on the Tampa campus within the main building, and provides convenient access for the students before and after their classes.
+It encompasses approximately 2,000 square feet, most of which is dedicated to the main seating, welcome, and collection areas.
+The main room provides seating and study tables, and the attached computer lab has nine computer workstations.
 The library computer lab gives patrons a place to access to over 300,000 electronic books, 50,000 journals with over 350 million articles, 500 U.S. and International newspapers, and 3 million full-text dissertations.
 All on-line resources are available to students, faculty, and clinical preceptors on campus and via remote internet access.
-Besides Internet access, the computer workstations provide access to an office suite, tutorials, and class support-software.
+Besides Internet access, the computer workstations provide access to an office suite, tutorials and class support-software.
 Students may use their laptops anywhere on the premises since the library is wireless-capable.
 Students and faculty have access to interlibrary loan services at no additional charge.
 This requires students to complete and submit an interlibrary loan request form.